Want to take a look inside a free Noobie Box? Then scroll down to check out my Noobie Box review of my April 2018 Noobie baby box for pregnant moms.

 Noobie Box is a free pregnancy gift box for moms-to-be, filled with samples & their Noobie Guide with information and offers.

-The free Noobie Box is a one-time gift and not a subscription.
+The free Noobie Box is a one-time gift and not a pregnancy subscription box.
 You can request one box per mom-to-be per year.
 You have to register with their website in order to receive a free pregnancy box and the box content varies.

 In order to get a box, you need to fill out a little questionnaire where they ask for your date of birth, the highest level of education you’ve completed, what your race/ethnicity is, and if you have other children.